 Event batching and retry

 You don’t need to handle retries yourself.
-The SDK does it automatically.

 Data format